 When should you replace your boiler?

-Boilers last up to 15 years.
-If yours is reaching that age, then think about saving for a new one.
+Boilers should last up to 15 years.
+If yours is approaching that age, then think about saving for a new one.

 Servicing and insurance